woodlandChess/woodlandChess.github.io/README.md

 1. Checks out the repo and sets up Node 22 with npm caching
 2. Runs `npm ci` for a clean, reproducible install
-3. Runs `npm test` — the deploy aborts on any test failure
+3. Runs `npm test`, the deploy aborts on any test failure
 4. Detects the repository type to set the correct Vite base path:
    - **User / org page** (`<account>.github.io`) → base `"/"`
    - **Project page** (any other name) → base `"/<repo-name>/"`